 - Hacking (SQL injection, theft of FTP Passwords, and XSS attacks)

 The audacious idea Martin Cooper had in 1973 gave rise to the mobile phone, bringing a new level of convenience to communication.
-As the technology became more sophisticated, however, it became vulnerable to cyber attacks.
+As technology became more sophisticated, however, it became vulnerable to cyber attacks.
 Specifically, apps we use on our advanced mobile phones operating on Android and iOS threaten our security.

 Smartphones and PDAs confer on users mobile access to email, the Internet, GPS navigation, and many other applications.
 The advanced capabilities of smartphones make them function like PCs, but their popularity and relatively lax security have made them appealing targets for attackers.